container-lisp/s2i-lisp/README.md

     SBCL evaluates this lisp form after ql:quickload'ing :$APP_SYSTEM_NAME.
 For instance: "(webapp:start-webapp)".

+* **APP_MEM**

+    This value will be passed to sbcl via --dynamic-space-size and should be set to the amount of memory the application needs.
+It will be used for both building the image as well as running it.
+    Its default value is 256M.

 * **DEV_BACKEND**

     The default development environment backend that will be started